 With no engine sound, the electric Jaguar I-PACE required a new way to warn blind, visually impaired and other vulnerable road users it approaches at low speed.
 This has led to the development of the Jaguar I-PACE's Audible Vehicle Alert Systems (AVAS).

 The purchase of an electric car is becoming more and more widespread.
 In July 2020 the transfer of ownership of used electric cars increased by + 122% compared to July 2019.
-To help you choose the most suitable model, here are the 10 best electric cars of… Continue reading
+To help you choose the most suitable model, here are the 10 best… Continue reading